Mathematics education in the United States: Integrated mathematics

 As previously stated, American children usually follow a unique sequence of mathematics courses in secondary school (grades 6 to 12), learning one subject at a time.
 They take two years of Algebra punctuated by a year of Geometry.
 Geometry, hitherto a collegiate course, was introduced into high schools in the nineteenth century.
 In Europe, schools followed Felix Klein's call for Geometry to be integrated with other math subjects.
-In 1892 the American Committee of Ten recommended the same strategy for the United States, but American teachers had already been developing the habit of teaching Geometry has a separate course.
+In 1892 the American Committee of Ten recommended the same strategy for the United States, but American teachers had already been developing the habit of teaching Geometry as a separate course.
 The American high-school geometry curriculum was eventually codified in 1912 and developed a distinctive American style of geometric demonstration for such courses, known as "two-column" proofs.
 This remains largely true today, with Geometry as a proof-based high-school math class.
 On the other hand, many countries around the world from Israel to Italy teach mathematics according to what Americans call an integrated curriculum, familiarizing students with various aspects of calculus and prerequisites throughout secondary school.
-In fact, many topics in Algebra and Geometry that Americans typically learn in high school are taught in middle school in Europe, making it possible for European countries to require and to teach Calculus in high school.
+In fact, many topics in Algebra and Geometry that Americans typically learn in high school are taught in middle school in Europe, making it possible for European countries to require and to teach calculus in high school.
 In France and Germany, calculus was brought into the secondary-school curriculum thanks to the advocacy of famous mathematicians, such as Henri Poincaré and Felix Klein, respectively.
 However, as the Singaporean case demonstrates, early exposure to the concepts of calculus does not necessarily translates to actual understanding among high school students.
 In the U.S., this is reflected in the concerns voiced by many university professors, according to whom their students lack sufficient preparation in pre-calculus mathematics.
 Proponents of teaching the integrated curriculum believe that students would better understand the connections between the different branches of mathematics.
 On the other hand, critics—including parents and teachers—prefer the traditional American approach both because of their familiarity with it and because of their concern that certain key topics might be omitted, leaving the student ill-prepared for college.
 As mentioned above, only 7% of American high school students take Integrated Mathematics.